 Settlers’ House and Barn

-Outdoors a clay bake oven and reproduction English-style barn, which serves as a special demonstration site for early American crafts and cooking.
+A reproduction English-style barn, built for the Museum in 2001, serves as a special demonstration site for early American crafts.